liampshaw/R-M-and-plasmids/README.md

 Liam P. Shaw, Eduardo P. C. Rocha, R. Craig MacLean. **biorxiv**
 doi: [10.1101/2022.12.15.520556v1](https://www.biorxiv.org/content/10.1101/2022.12.15.520556v1)

-Data files are large and stored externally at figshare, and should be downloaded into a `data` directory in this directory to run notebooks: [10.6084/m9.figshare.21923121.v1](https://doi.org/10.6084/m9.figshare.21923121.v1)
+The `data-generation-scripts` contains python scripts that were used in a cluster environment to generate the intermediate data needed for the main analysis e.g. exceptionality scores for all k-mers across all genomes at multiple subsampling sizes.
+The resulting data files are large and stored externally at figshare, and should be downloaded into a `data` directory in this directory to run notebooks: [10.6084/m9.figshare.21923121.v1](https://doi.org/10.6084/m9.figshare.21923121.v1)

-By default, all output files (tables and figures) will be date-stamped with the date they are run on e.g. `output-figures/2023-03-29-{file_name}.pdf`.
+The `analysis-scripts` folder contains R scripts to generate output figures and tables in the manuscript.
+These can be run with `./run_all.sh` which should take about 15 minutes on a standard laptop.

-This can be run with `./run_all.sh` which should take about 15 minutes on a standard laptop.
+By default, all output files (tables and figures) will be date-stamped with the date they are run on e.g. `output-figures/{file_name}-{date}.pdf`.

 ## Data generation

 The data generated that is available via figshare was generated on a computing cluster.
-The scripts in `scripts` are not designed to be used by others.
-However, it should be possible to use parts of them, and to understand the basic approach that we use.
+The scripts in `data-generation-scripts` were not designed to be used by others, and the data they generate is provided on figshare.
+However, it should be possible to inspect them to understand the basic approach that we use, and to use and adapt sections of them for your own analysis.

 First, we download all of the genomes for a species from NCBI with `ncbi-genus-download`.
 Then, we run our analyses.